columbiadsl/TheaterStateMachine/ReadMe.md

 Before you can use the service you will need to upload json files that define how the show will run.
 Read more here:

 The json files need to be POSTed to the API.
-You can use the Swagger interface to do this.
-Click on POST for characterconfig, scene, or lanternToCharacter to expand the information about these endpoints.
+You can use the Swagger interface to do this, as described above.
+Click on POST for scene, characterconfig, or lanternToCharacter to expand the information about these endpoints.
 Then click "Try it Out" to enable the feature to post data.
 In the text box under "Edit Value" paste the entire json structure (make sure it is valid json!).
 Then click the blue "Execute" button.
 The data will be posted to the api, and the response will appear below.

 You need to post all three data files before you can start running the show.
 To start the show, use the POST for the /Scene/run endpoint.
 This will cue up the first scene, and start running the show.
 The API will respond to onBeaconChange and jump reuests to move the show forward.
 It will also execute timers for any timed scenes, and move those forward automatically.